Luník IX: Characteristics

 Luník IX houses one of the largest communities of Romani people in Slovakia.
 Although originally built for 2,500 inhabitants, it is estimated that the population is now three times larger.
 Living standards are low, with services such as gas, water, and electricity cut off, as the majority of inhabitants are not paying rent or utilities fees and the utilities infrastructure has been ransacked to sell for scrap.

 Health standards are low, and diseases such as hepatitis, head lice, diarrhea, scabies and meningitis are common.
 Unemployment in the borough reaches almost 100 percent.
 It has one elementary school and a kindergarten.

 Luník IX is serviced by a bus line, which stops only on selected bus stops.
 Boarding the bus is only allowed through the front door.
 Due to frequent attacks of aggressive residents, bus drivers deployed on the line receive hazard pay.

 History

 The Romani village close to the borough was demolished in 1979 and the Romani people were moved into Luník IX; in addition, there was a landfill nearby.
 As early as in the 1980s the Romani comprised half of the population, which was around 2,000.
 Over time, the non-Romani population gradually moved away, with the Romani taking flats after their departure, and the borough turned into a Romani ghetto.

 In 1995, the city council of Košice created a plan for the living conditions of dodgers, the maladjusted, and people from illegally occupied flats around Košice.
 They were to be moved into Luník IX, with "non-problematic" families being gradually moved out if they requested it.
 The realization of this plan is on-going.

+According to data from 2019, the vast majority of the municipality's population consists of the local Roma community, when they constituted an estimated 100% of the local population.

 In September 2021, Pope Francis visited the settlement and delivered an address to the inhabitants during his first papal trip to Slovakia.